elsa-data/elsa-data/README.md

 Extract this data (to obtain the `.mmdb` file) and include this file as part of the deployment.

-The maxMindDb is configured using the configuration subsystem described [here](./docs/deployment/configuration.md).
-An example JSON5 snippet to add a logo and brand name is as follows:
+The MaxMind Database path is configured using the configuration subsystem described [here](./docs/deployment/configuration.md).
+An example JSON5 snippet to add the MaxMind database path is as follows:

 ```json
 "ipLookup": {